First Russian circumnavigation: The island of Nuku-Hiva

-Among other customs, people got interested in local tattoos: Marquesinas used to tattoo the whole surface of their body, including head, and only Māori people has somewhat similar practices.
-Members of the expedition got amused by the fact that tattoo artists might copy inscriptions in any languages.
-Not only sailors tattooed different signs as well, but even Krusenstern tattooed the name of his wife that he "desperately admires of", on his arm.
-Ratmanov tattooed some French inscription a bit upper his heart and count Tolstoy also made his first tattoo exactly on the Marquesas islands.
+The crew became interested in local tattooing practices.
+The Marquesians tattooed the whole surface of their bodies, including the head, similar to the Māori people.
+Members of the expedition requested tattoo artists to write in European languages, and even Krusenstern tattooed the name of his "desperately admired" wife on his arm.
+Ratmanov tattooed a French inscription over his heart, and Count Tolstoy also got his first tattoo here.

-On Nuku Hiva, a sharp outbreak of conflict happened between Krusenstern and Rezanov.
-When Nadezhda arrived at the port Anna-Maria, Krusenstern prohibited the exchange of the RAC's axes to local rarities (pieces of jewellery or weapons) in hope to save them for buying more pigs later.
-The captain even read the order out loud on May 7.
-He used the example of George Vancouver who did the same during his expedition in Tahiti.
-Rezanov and merchant Shemelin violated the order, thus, on May 9 Krusenstern had to introduce free exchange again.
-It resulted in sharp deprecation of iron hoops, and Shemelin in his notes that were published in 1818 noted that it turned out to be impossible to buy pigs precisely because of the trade crisis caused by Rezanov.
-At the same time, Rezanov ordered Shemelin to exchange as many rarities as possible for Kunstkamera collection.
-However, the process got complicated: islanders demanded only hoops and knives.
-For example, on May 13 Shemelin bought a signal shell, human skull, and several folding knives.
-Finally, on May 14 a public argument between Rezanov and Krusenstern took place, in which Shemelin and Lisyansky also participated.
-According to the notes from both sides, the ambassador called captain's actions "childish" and proclaimed that buying proviant is not in his competition while collecting objects for Kunstkamera was a direct order from the emperor.
-Krusenstern was reprimanded, to which he replied that he does not obey to Rezanov.
-Officers from both of the vessels demanded Rezanov to provide public clarifications and public demonstrations of the official instructions, while Rezanov could not even name the name of his instructor (it was count Rumyantsev), and Lisyansky, judging by the notes made by Rezanov, openly said that emperor Alexander "can sign up pretty much everything".
+On Nuku-Hiva, Krusenstern and Rezanov fought again.
+When the Nadezhda arrived at the port, Anna-Maria, Krusenstern prohibited the exchange of the RAC's axes for local rarities (pieces of jewellery or weapons) in the hope of saving them for buying more pigs later.
+He used the example of George Vancouver who did the same during his expedition to Tahiti.
+Rezanov and Shemelin violated the order, forcing Krusenstern to introduce free exchange again on May 9.
+Iron hoops deprecated in value, making it nearly impossible to buy pigs.
+Rezanov also ordered Shemelin to exchange as many rarities as possible for the Kunstkamera collection.
+On May 13, Shemelin bought a signal shell, a human skull, and several folding knives.
+On May 14, Rezanov and Krusenstern had an open argument in which Shemelin and Lisyansky participated.
+The ambassador called the captain's actions "childish" and said collecting artifacts was a direct order from the emperor.
+Krusenstern replied that he owed no deference to Rezanov.
+Officers from both vessels demanded Rezanov to provide public clarifications and demonstrations of the official instructions, while Rezanov could not remember the name of the man who delivered the instructions (Count Rumyantsev).